Beetlezebub/UltimateJavaRepository/Unit06/README.md

 Do <= can lead to an out of bounds error since, for example, it would include 5 when the listlength is 5, but there is no actual index 5

 ## 6.3 - Enhanced for Loop for Arrays
+The enhanced for loop is also called a for-each loop

 ## 6.4 - Developing Algorithms Using Arrays